csae1152/SecureCodingInJava/README.md

 Does the deserialization limit which types can be deserialized?
 Does the deserialization host have types available which can be repurposed towards malicious ends?
 Sometimes, these types are called "gadgets", considering their similarity to abusable bits of code that already exist in machine code in Return-Oriented-Programming attacks.

+Injection and Inclusion

+A very common form of attack involves causing a particular program to interpret data crafted in such a way as to cause an unanticipated change of control.
+Typically, but not always, this involves text formats.

+Guideline 3-1 / INJECT-1: Generate valid formatting
+Attacks using maliciously crafted inputs to cause incorrect formatting of outputs are well-documented [7].
+Such attacks generally involve exploiting special characters in an input string, incorrect escaping, or partial removal of special characters.

+If the input string has a particular format, combining correction and validation is highly error-prone.
+Parsing and canonicalization should be done before validation.
+If possible, reject invalid data and any subsequent data, without attempting correction.
+For instance, many network protocols are vulnerable to cross-site POST attacks, by interpreting the HTTP body even though the HTTP header causes errors.

+Use well-tested libraries instead of ad hoc code.
+There are many libraries for creating XML.
+Creating XML documents using raw text is error-prone.
+For unusual formats where appropriate libraries do not exist, such as configuration files, create classes that cleanly handle all formatting and only formatting code.

+Guideline 3-2 / INJECT-2: Avoid dynamic SQL
+It is well known that dynamically created SQL statements including untrusted input are subject to command injection.
+This often takes the form of supplying an input containing a quote character (') followed by SQL.
+Avoid dynamic SQL.

+For parameterised SQL statements using Java Database Connectivity (JDBC), use java.sql.PreparedStatement or java.sql.CallableStatement instead of java.sql.Statement.
+In general, it is better to use a well-written, higher-level library to insulate application code from SQL.
+When using such a library, it is not necessary to limit characters such as quote (').
+If text destined for XML/HTML is handled correctly during output (Guideline 3-3), then it is unnecessary to disallow characters such as less than (<) in inputs to SQL.